kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Viewing current links information

+### PublishedAt
+2020-12-11T15:29:52Z

-### PublishedAt: 2020-12-11T15:29:52Z
+### Tags

-### Tags: ['IBM', 'Engineering Insights', 'links information', 'current links information', 'actions', 'add new container', 'add and update links information', 'show links to', 'single click actions']
+['IBM', 'Engineering Insights', 'links information', 'current links information', 'actions', 'add new container', 'add and update links information', 'show links to', 'single click actions']

-### Description:
+### Description
 Engineering Insights enables you to see the list of current links and their count for the selected node container.
 It helps you to verify whether every possible link is considered in the dependency analysis.
 Learn how to generate links information and perform actions.